Elsa raises flood threat for the New York metro area - KRDO

 Elsa raises flood threat for the New York metro area

-Tropical Storm Elsa brought heavy rain and high winds to parts of Florida and Georgia on Wednesday, moved into the Carolinas on Thursday and is forecast to race northward up the East Coast over the next few days.

-Tornadoes were reported across northern Florida and southwestern Georgia on Wednesday, including one suspected tornado at Naval Submarine Base Kings Bay in Kings Bay, Georgia, on Wednesday evening, which caused multiple injuries and damage.
+Tornadoes were reported across northern Florida and southeastern Georgia on Wednesday, including an EF-2 tornado that caused multiple injuries and damage at Naval Submarine Base Kings Bay in Kings Bay, Georgia.

 Parks said a tornado impacted the south side of the base and moved north through the base RV park.
 Twelve recreational vehicles were damaged and nine people were transported off the base for treatment, he said.

-Elsa made landfall late Wednesday morning along the Gulf Coast in Taylor County, Florida, the NHC said.
-Roads were flooding Wednesday in the Taylor County town of Steinhatchee, CNN affiliate WCTV reported.
+The system made landfall Wednesday along the Gulf Coast in Taylor County, Florida, the NHC said.
+Roads flooded in Steinhatchee, CNN affiliate WCTV reported.

 “Winds starting howling in the middle of the night, and rain starting pounding the windows,” Riches told CNN, adding about the conditions: “Never seen anything like this before in my life.”

-Overall, though, Florida Gov. Ron DeSantis said Elsa left “minimal impact” across the state.
+Overall, Gov. Ron DeSantis said, Elsa left “minimal impact” across the state.

-“As these things go, probably as minimal impact as we would have anticipated if we went back four or five days.
-There was not any widespread property damage,” he said during a Thursday news conference in Surfside, Florida.

-DeSantis also addressed the one death in the state.
-“We’re obviously very, very sad to see that,” he said.

 The-CNN-Wire